zopefoundation/meta/config/README.rst

 with-appveyor
   Run the tests also on AppVeyor: true/false

+with-windows
+  Run the tests also on Windows on GitHub Actions: true/false, default: false

 with-legacy-python
   Run the tests even on Python 2.7, PyPy2 and Python 3.5: true/false